-The biggest benefit of switching to Chapter 7 bankruptcy?
-You'll finish your bankruptcy sooner and you might pay less toward bills.
+The most significant benefit of switching to Chapter 7 bankruptcy?
+You'll finish your bankruptcy sooner and might pay less toward bills.
 But that's pretty much it.
-More "cons" are associated with converting to Chapter 7 for good reason.
-Chapter 7 likely wasn't a good fit when you originally filed for Chapter 7, and it probably still isn't.
+More "cons" are associated with converting to Chapter 7 for a good reason.
+Chapter 7 likely wasn't a good fit when you initially filed for Chapter 7, and it probably still isn't.

 Think back to why you decided to file for Chapter 13.
 The same bankruptcy problems you hoped to avoid by filing for Chapter 13 could still be in play.
-Check the list of cons below to see if any of the problems sound familiar.
+Check the cons list below to see if any issues sound familiar.

 You might lose property.
 Did you file for Chapter 13 because you wanted to keep property you'd lose in Chapter 7?
 If so, the property might still be at risk.
 Because the Chapter 7 trustee will sell assets not covered by a bankruptcy exemption, if you filed Chapter 13 to protect home equity, for instance, you might lose the house after the conversion.

 You might not be able to wipe out your debt in Chapter 7.
 Chapter 13 lets you erase more debts than Chapter 7.
 So if you were using Chapter 13 to eliminate the property division debt owed to your ex-spouse, a tax debt charged on a credit card, or some other debt you can erase in Chapter 13 but not Chapter 7, you'll be out of luck.